 Jock Sturges’ “The Last Days of Summer” featured naturist families and young nude models, exploring themes of innocence, beauty, and vulnerability.
 The photographs, although intended as a celebration of natural beauty, were met with outrage and accusations of child exploitation.

-The controversy surrounding Sturges’ work brought attention to the complexities of photographing nudity and the line between art and child pornography.
+The controversial nude photography surrounding Sturges’ work brought attention to the complexities of nudity and the line between art and child pornography.

 6. Larry Clark’s “Teenage Lust” Series